Akshaya-avusali/fraud-shield/README.md

-# 🛡️ Fraud Shield
+# Fraud Shield

 ## Overview

-Fraud Shield is an intelligent fraud detection and monitoring platform designed to identify suspicious activities and help organizations prevent fraudulent transactions.
-The system provides real-time insights, risk analysis, and visual dashboards for effective fraud management.
+Fraud Shield is a web-based fraud detection and monitoring platform designed to identify suspicious activities, analyze risk patterns, and support proactive fraud prevention.
+The application provides an interactive dashboard that enables users to monitor transactions, visualize fraud trends, and gain actionable insights through data-driven analytics.

+The project demonstrates the integration of modern frontend technologies to build a responsive, scalable, and user-friendly solution for fraud analysis and security monitoring.

 ---

-## 🎯 Objectives
+## Features

-- Detect potentially fraudulent activities.
-- Monitor transactions and user behavior.
+- Real-time fraud monitoring dashboard
-- Provide real-time fraud alerts.
+- Risk assessment and fraud analysis
-- Visualize fraud analytics through interactive dashboards.
+- Interactive data visualizations and analytics
-- Improve decision-making through data-driven insights.
+- Transaction monitoring and tracking
+- Alert generation for suspicious activities
+- Responsive and intuitive user interface
+- Performance-focused frontend architecture

 ---

-## ✨ Features

-### Dashboard Analytics
-- Interactive dashboard for monitoring fraud metrics.
-- Visual representation of fraud trends.
-- Performance indicators and summary statistics.

-### Fraud Detection
-- Identification of suspicious transactions.
-- Risk score analysis.
-- Fraud pattern monitoring.

-### Alert Management
-- Real-time fraud notifications.
-- Risk-based alert prioritization.
-- Incident tracking and monitoring.

-### Data Visualization
-- Graphs and charts for fraud analysis.
-- Trend monitoring and reporting.
-- User-friendly visual insights.

-### Responsive Design
-- Mobile-friendly interface.
-- Modern and intuitive user experience.

----

-## 🛠️ Technology Stack
+## Technology Stack

 ### Frontend
 - React.js